krepko7/Azure-Data-Factory/README.md

 - Web browser Edge or Chrome recommended

-# Other labs you may be interested in.
+# Other labs you may be interested in

 ## Azure Data Factory
 - [Provision Azure SSIS Integration Runtime](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-deploy-ssis-packages-azure)